 The dish is traditionally made using beef but I’ve eaten Rope Vieja made of chicken, goat, and lamb.
 However, if you would like a traditional and authentic experience for your friends and family, stick with beef flank steak.
 Check out the recipe below and let me know what you think!

-2 lbs of beef flank steak (cut length wise if possible)
+- 2 lbs beef flank, cut length wise if possible

 Note: Do not discard the drippings.